foonathan/lex/README.md

 ## FAQ

+**Q: Isn't the name [lex](https://en.wikipedia.org/wiki/Lex_(software)) already taken?**

+A: It is.
+That's why the library is called `foonathan/lex`.
+In my defense, naming is hard.
+I could come up with some cute name, but then its not really descriptive.
+If you know `foonathan/lex`, you know what the project is about.

 **Q: Sounds great, but what about compile-time?**

 A: Compiling the `foonathan_lex_ctokenizer` target, which contains an implementation of a tokenizer for C (modulo some details),